ericzundel/imagecapturegui/README.md

 # imagecapturegui - A user interface example for a listbox of names

 ## Summary
-This project is intended to be a starting point to develop a UI for a classroom project that captures images using OpenCV that will be used as a database for a segment of machine learning.
+This project is a UI for a
+classroom project that captures images using OpenCV that will be used as a database for a segment of machine learning.

 ## Details

-- A workstation will be setup at the entrance to the classroom.
+- A workstation/Raspberry Pi will be setup at the entrance to the classroom.
+- A sensor (or a UI button) will trigger capturing images from the camera.
 - As students will enter the classroom each day, they will choose their name from the drop down list
-- The program will then capture a series of images of their face.
 - Files will be written to a directory named 'images' with the first and last name concatenated together